Natsulus/Custom-Emotes/README.md

 __*NOTICE: Currently seems to be broken.
-Awaiting BDA Plugins v2 for a complete redesign, overhaul and fix.*__
+Waiting for BDA Plugins v2 before doing a complete redesign, overhaul and fix of the plugin.
+Best option for now is to add your emotes to FFZ or BTTV.*__

 # Custom Emotes
 A BetterDiscord Plugin for Custom Emotes and Icons!